nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 fetch('http://localhost:8000/api/tasks', { method: 'DELETE' })
 ```

+**Frontend UI:**
+The "Delete All Tasks" button appears at the top of the task list when tasks exist:
+- Located between the task form and task list
+- Only visible when there are tasks to delete
+- Shows confirmation dialog: "Are you sure you want to delete ALL tasks?
+This action cannot be undone."
+- Displays loading state during deletion: "Deleting..."
+- Styled with danger button (red outline, red text, fills red on hover)

 **Notes:**
-- This endpoint deletes ALL tasks from the database
+- ⚠️ **Destructive Operation**: This endpoint deletes ALL tasks from the database
 - Returns 204 No Content on success (even if no tasks exist)
-- No authentication required
+- No authentication required (use with caution in production)
 - Operation is immediate and cannot be undone
+- Frontend shows confirmation dialog before executing
 - Useful for testing or clearing all data
+- Bulk delete is more efficient than deleting tasks individually

 ### GET /api/tasks/{task_id}
 Retrieve a specific task by ID.